achintya2000/SuperCS308Bros/doc/PROJECT_PLAN.md

           how many lives a player has left, for example.
     *  View Internal:
         *   Sebastian will be the one primarily working on this API, although if it proves difficult others may help.
 This API deals with things like determining if a stage/character has been chosen along with displaying the score and reseting the game.
 These are useful, however not critical to the game functioning as in the early days the project can be restarted manually and the data chosen from a properties file.
-Becuase of that, our hard dealing for this is Sprint 2, although ideally it is completed by Sprint 1, if time permits
+Because of that, our hard deadline for this is Sprint 2, although ideally it is completed by Sprint 1, if time permits.
     *  View External:
         *  Thomas and Sebastian will work on this as it is critically front end.
           Our goal is to get this done by Sprint 1, which seems very likely as it